rb12345/gnuplot_i/gnuplot_i.md

 ### Close the gnuplot handle

-  Closing a gnuplot handle removes all temporary gnuplot files from `/tmp` and `/var/tmp` as well as frees up memory taken up by the gnuplot_ctrl handle.
+  Closing a gnuplot handle removes all temporary gnuplot files from `/tmp` and `/var/tmp` as well as frees the memory taken up by the gnuplot_ctrl handle.

   Syntax: